velsa/notion-ts-client/README.md

 Create complex calculations and intelligent automations for your Notion Databases using Typescript, ensuring complete type safety.
 Use automagically generated SDK with Custom Types per Database to safely read from and write to your Notion databases

 - Use **notion-ts-client** with Webhooks for building powerful automations and formulas (see example below)
-- Use Notion as your Database / Backoffice and use **notion-ts-client** to generate custom Typescript SDKs for your code.
+- Use Notion as your Database / Backoffice and **notion-ts-client** will generate custom Typescript SDKs for your code.
 Ensure complete type equality between your backend and frontend.

 <br/>